-Chinese e-commerce giant Alibaba first launched its cloud computing services back in 2009 as Aliyun, which was later rebranded as Alibaba Cloud.
-With 18 data centers and over 50 availability zones around the world, Alibaba Cloud has grown rapidly to cross the one millionth customer mark in 2017 to become China’s largest cloud provider and one of the biggest cloud hosting companies worldwide.
-The website is very sleek, informative, and available in several languages including English.
+Chinese e-commerce giant Alibaba first launched its cloud computing business back in 2009 as Aliyun, which was later rebranded as Alibaba Cloud.
+With 18 data centers and more than 50 availability zones around the world, Alibaba Cloud has grown rapidly to cross the one millionth customer mark in 2017.
+It is now China’s largest cloud provider, and one of the biggest cloud hosting companies worldwide.

 Features and Ease of Use

 Alibaba Cloud offers a broad and diverse range of enterprise-level cloud products and services such as elastic computing, database services, storage hosting, VPC networking, and domain solutions.
-Let’s shift our focus on its web hosting service and start with some of its key features:
+Starting with its web hosting service, some of the key features are:

 - 5 GB web space

 - 50 GB monthly data transfer

 - Linux OS with Apache web server